Loading Events

 OSHA 29 CFR – Part 1910, Subpart S, NFPA 70, National Electrical Code®, 2018 NFPA 70E, (CSA Z462 for Canada Classes) Standard for Electrical Safety in the Workplace, 2018 IEEE Standard 1584™, IEEE Guide for Performing Arc Flash Hazard Calculations, Legal Requirements, Liability

-History of the Development of the 2018 IEEE 1584, IEEE/NFPA Collaboration, Working Group and Project Team, Almost 2000 New Arc Flash Tests, What Took So Long?
-Range of Applicability, Data Requirements, Study Process, Table of Results for the Arc Flash Study Report.
+History of the Development of IEEE 1584, IEEE/NFPA Collaboration, Working Group and Project Team, Range of Applicability, Data Requirements, Study Process, Table of Results for the Arc Flash Study Report.

 • ARC FLASH CIRCUIT DYNAMICS